Ron Smith (footballer, born 1949)

-Ronald Smith (born 5 May 1949) is a former football player and coach.
-He is a former technical analyst for the Australia national team.
+Ronald Smith (born 5 May 1949) is an English footballer and coach.
+He is a technical analyst for the Australia national team.

 Playing career

 Smith played as a junior for North London team Tottenham Hotspur before injury forced an end to his top flight football ambitions.
 He then went on to play for a number of non-league teams in England before emigrating to Australia to play for South Melbourne SC in 1974.

 Managerial career

 Victoria

 Smith's coaching career started in Victoria in 1975 when he was appointed State Director of Coaching, a position he held until 1978.
 During that time he was assistant national coach to Jim Shoulder for 26 matches including the 1978 World Cup qualification.
 Smith's interest and involvement in Coach Education for over three decades was recognised by the Australian Coaching Council, when they presented him with the Eunice Gill Award and by the Australian Soccer Federation in their Roll of Honour for Meritorious Contribution.